jeanimal/double_descent_dar/README.md

 # double_descent_dar

-Reproducing the ideas from this wonderful paper:
+Reproducing the ideas in a simple way from this wonderful but highly mathematical paper:

 Yehuda Dar, Muthukumar, V., & Baraniuk, R. (2021).
 A Farewell to the Bias-Variance Tradeoff?
 An Overview of the Theory of Overparameterized